Skip to main content

 ignoreArrowShorthand

-It might be undesirable to wrap every arrow function shorthand expression with braces.
-Especially when using Prettier formatter, which spreads such code across 3 lines instead of 1.
+It might be undesirable to wrap every arrow function shorthand expression.
+Especially when using the Prettier formatter, which spreads such code across 3 lines instead of 1.

 Examples of additional correct code with this option enabled: